dislux-hapfyl/pynksh/README.md

 ## History
-`the seed is in the legacy folder`
+The seed is in the legacy folder.
+I started that spec first and then arrived at the current one.
+This contraption helps me code the way my brain sees the snake.

 ## Reasoning

-my main argument: typing 20-50% of the characters = faster app production + joy
+my main argument: typing just 20-50% of the total python script characters = faster app production + joy

-+Build Your Dream Python Project (+BYDPP) | Coding - Programming - GPT-4 Discord
++Build Your Dream Python Project (+BYDPP) | Coding - Programming - GPT-4 Discord Server

 Prompt:
 `I created something to reduce the amount of code I type so my app helps me produce 250% more characters.
 In what way can this be useful`